2021/22 Full-time Undergraduate course

 In this section

-The degree is designed to meet the needs of those aspiring to become chartered surveyors and/or chartered town planners concerned with securing the public interest in land and property development.
+The course is designed to meet the needs of those aspiring to become chartered town planners and/or chartered surveyors who will be built environment leaders of the future.

 Diploma in Professional Practice DPP

 Diploma in Professional Practice International DPPI